plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Adding-and-removing-datasets-from-the-view.md

     By default, when the page loads it will always be on the Explorer Tab
 ![enter image description here](https://pretzel-images-public.s3.ap-southeast-2.amazonaws.com/pretzel-basic/adding-and-removing-dataset-from-view/add-remove01.png)
-2. Clicking on the name of a dataset will highlight it and show information about the data set on the right hand pannel
+2. Clicking on the name of a dataset will highlight it and show information about the data set on the right hand panel

 ![enter image description here](https://pretzel-images-public.s3.ap-southeast-2.amazonaws.com/pretzel-basic/adding-and-removing-dataset-from-view/add-remove02.png)
 3. Pressing the plus button will expand the dataset to reveal items that can be loaded into the view